ssingbe/first-project/plot/share/doc/yt_dlp/README.txt

                                     recursive options.
 As a safety measure, each alias may be triggered a maximum of 100 times.
+This option can be used multiple times -t, --preset-alias PRESET       Applies a predefined set of options. e.g.
+                                    --preset-alias mp3.
+The following presets
+                                    are available: mp3, aac, mp4, mkv, sleep.
+                                    See the "Preset Aliases" section at the end for more info.
 This option can be used multiple times

 Network Options: